baisali-03/kafkajs-nodejs-psql/Readme.md

      npm install

-Create a table( attributes are id and name ) in psql and add your username, database name to the consumer.js and producer.js page.
+Create a table( attributes are id and name ) in psql

           CREATE TABLE name (
           user_id BIGSERIAL PRIMARY KEY,
           name VARCHAR(50) NOT NULL
           );

+Add your username, database name and password in the consumer.js and producer.js page.

 Start your docker locally on PC.